hperier1998/cinema-reservation-api/README.md

 The API endpoints available in this project are as follows:

-- `POST /api/movie/:movieUid/reservations`: Create a reservation.
+- `POST /api/movie/:movieUid/reservations`: Create a reservation for a movie.
 - `POST /api/reservations/:uid/confirm`: Confirm a reservation.
+- `GET /api/movie/:movieUid/reservations`: Retrieve reservations for a movie.